asprague/django-sky-visitor/README.md

   * Write sphinx documentation
   * Step by step of password reset process and how it works
   * List all template paths that the default templates will look for
-  * Change PACKAGEPATHHERE in the quickstart guide once this is up on github
-  * Add link to github issue queue in the "contributing" section
   * Add link to blog post about subclassing the user

 # Contributing
 Please fork this repo and send pull requests.
-Submit issues/questions/suggestions in the issue queue.
+Submit issues/questions/suggestions in the [issue queue](https://github.com/concentricsky/django-sky-visitor/issues).

 # Author